EN

 • and rights associated with a given scope: site, group of sites, theme, layer, or dashboard.

-At UrbanThink, this means setting clear limits:
+At UrbanThink, this means setting clear boundaries:

 • what is integrated for visualization is not automatically reusable for other uses;